British Colour Council: Horticulture

 In the late 1930s the BCC produced books for use in horticulture.
 Its first (1938) version included 200 named hues, printed as three lightnesses each for a total of 600 colours, each given distinctive names; later editions included four tints per hue, making a total of 800 colours.

 "British Colours"

 The BCC also advised the 1937 royal coronation, providing "Traditional British Colours" for flags and street decorations.

 Postwar

 The BCC, under the Chairmanship of British lighting industry executive Leslie Hubble, continued to publish colour codes through the 1960s, and while largely supplanted by the British Standards organisation, and commercial colour standards such as Pantone, the BCC codes are still referred to by industries in the United Kingdom and used as standards for some British Commonwealth flags, academic robes and horticulture.

-Establishments
+BCC colour standards were also used extensively in the defence field in Commonwealth nations until being replaced towards the end of the twentieth century by the American Pantone Matching System.

 The council, as well as functioning as an oversight body, operated a reference publishing house and its British Colour Education Institute, after the Second World War at 13 Portman Square, London, W1, and later at 10A Chandos St, W1M 9DE.